Uganda National Theatre, Uganda - Things to Do in Uganda National Theatre

 Top Things to Do in Uganda National Theatre

-Booking Tip: Tours are available by appointment and cost around 20,000 UGX ($6) per person.
-Contact the theatre administration office directly, or arrange through your hotel concierge for group bookings.
+Booking Tip: Tours are available by appointment for 20,000 UGX ($5 USD) per person.
+Best scheduled during weekday mornings when rehearsals are often in progress.
+Contact the theater office directly to arrange group tours.

 Participate in Cultural Workshops